xooca/simpletorch/README.md

 # simpletorch

 .Simple torch is a simple wrapper around pytorch.
-The motive is to make pytorch simple to us.
+The motive is to make pytorch simple.
 This is still under development/